openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This specification defines new server metadata parameters according to [@!OpenID-Discovery].

-The OP publishes the formats it supports using the `vp_formats` metadata parameter as defined above in its "openid-configuration".
+The OP publishes the formats it supports using the `vp_formats_supported` metadata parameter as defined above in its "openid-configuration".

 # Security Considerations {#security_considerations}